elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 In this exercise, you will attempt to access an API endpoint without authorization, see the error, then authenticate properly to receive a client credentials token.

+### Install Newman

+Let's make sure that Newman is installed by running the following command in the terminal:
+>Click on the command below to copy and execute the command in the terminal.

+`newman`{{execute}}

+If you get the error `bash: newman: command not found`, Newman can be installed with the following command:
+>Click on the command below to copy and execute the command in the terminal.

+`npm install newman -g`{{execute}}

 ### Attempt to get products list

 * Open the postman collection from the `collection.json` file in the editor